vizlegal/boring-avatars-service/README.md

 ## How to use Boring Avatars service

-To generate an avatar just embed following URL `https://avatar.tobi.sh/`.
-Now you can append a username to generate an avatar

 To generate a custom avatar just embed the following URL `https://img.boringavatars.com/` and append a variant, size and a username to generate a custom avatar.

 ### Custom variant